Our commitment on the EU Data Regulation.

 customers act as the data controllers.

-ClientSuccess will be compliant with the GDPR when it becomes enforceable in May 2018.
-Our
+ClientSuccess is currently and was compliant with the GDPR when it went into effect May 2018.

-team is working with customers to answer their questions and to help them prepare for using
+Our team will answer our customers' questions and help them prepare for using ClientSuccess'

-ClientSuccess’ services after the GDPR becomes effective.
-Additionally, our team is reviewing
+services after the GDPR becomes effective.
+Additionally, our team has reviewed and refined our

-and refining our current practices, procedures and policies to ensure we support our customers
+current practices, procedures and policies to ensure we support our customers with their GDPR

 ClientSuccess also appointed a Data Protection Office (DPO), which is a requirement for both